-Earls is a member of the Committee for Human Rights at the National Academy for Sciences, and The Institute of Medicine at the National Academy of Sciences.
-He serves on the Board of Directors of Physicians for Human Rights, he is a Fellow of the American Academy of Arts and Sciences and he is a board member of Physicians for Human Rights.
-He heads Harvard's South Africa Fellowship Program.
-Dr. Earls' publication record includes studies on behavioral problems in preschool children, mental health of children of alcoholic parents, risk factors for violence and HIV infection in adolescents and young adults, and international aspects of child and adolescent mental health.
+Earls was a member of the Committee for Human Rights at the National Academy for Sciences, and The Institute of Medicine at the National Academy of Sciences.
+He served on the Board of Directors of Physicians for Human Rights, he was a Fellow of the American Academy of Arts and Sciences and he was a board member of Physicians for Human Rights.
+He led Harvard’s South Africa Fellowship Program.
+Dr. Earls’ publication record includes studies on behavioral problems in preschool children, mental health of children of alcoholic parents, risk factors for violence and HIV infection in adolescents and young adults, and international aspects of child and adolescent mental health.
 In addition to numerous articles on child rights, his most recent books include: Firearm Violence Exposure and Serious Violent Behavior (2005); The Social Ecology of Child Health and Well-being (with Mary Carlson, 2001); Neighborhoods and Violent Crime: A Multilevel Study of Collective Efficacy (with Robert Sampson and Stephen Raudenbush, 1997); Breaking the Cycle: Predicting and Preventing Crime (with Albert J. Reiss, Jr., 1994); and Critical Health Issues for Children and Youth (1994).